 What does this all prove?
-Consistency is great, consistency at a high level matters more, and winning national championships – or coming close – becomes a gamechanger.
+Consistency is great, consistency at a high level matters more, and winning national championships – or coming close – make a program an all-time powerhouse.

 AP Final Rankings Greatest Teams Of All-Time

-Rankings from 1935 through to Clemson’s national championship after the 2018 season.
-Who earned the most respect and attention from the AP voters?
+Rankings from 1935 through to LSU’s national championship after the 2019 season.
+Who earned the most all-time respect and attention from the AP voters?